marcusgia2505/classEx_doc/docs/Organize.rst

     Create new games which you can design in the editing mode.

 repository
-    The repository which provides access to games provided by other lecturers.
+    The repository, which provides access to games provided by other lecturers.

 Folders
 =======

-Games are sorted into folders, which can be named for example after different chapters of lectures.
+Games are sorted into folders, which can be named for example, after different chapters of lectures.
 They can be found on the left.
 You can create a new folder by clicking on *new folder* in the top bar.
 Folders can be renamed by clicking on the title of a folder in the main screen (above the list of games).
 This is not possible for the general folder that is provided by default.
 Folders are ordered alphabetically.
 It is not possible to change the order of folders.

-.. note:: If you need a specific order, you may name the folders e.g. 01 - intro, 02 - motivation, ...
+.. note:: If you need a specific order, you may name the folders, e.g. 01 - intro, 02 - motivation, ...

 Folders can only be deleted when they are empty.
 Then the delete symbol |pic_delete| will appear.
 The deletion cannot be reversed.

-Each account has a standard folder which is called *general folder*.
+Each account has a standard folder, which is called *general folder*.
 This cannot be deleted.

 .. |pic_delete| image:: _static/pic/reject.png
     :width: 15px